jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Jig Templates.md

 Jigx provides a template gallery that you can use as a base when creating solutions.
 Jigx templates are available when creating jigs, adding components** **and widgets to a jig.

-Using templates has many benefits, such as:&#x20;
+Using templates has many benefits, such as:

 1. **Time Efficiency:** Templates provide a pre-designed structure and layout.
 They can save you time by eliminating the need to start from scratch or design every aspect from the ground up.
 With templates, you can jumpstart your development process and focus more on customizing the specific functionality you require.
 2. **Consistency and Best Practices:** Templates ensure consistency in your project.
 Using templates helps maintain a uniform structure, coding style, and user experience throughout your application.